 // Senior Science Editor

 Eleanor Spicer Rice lends her analytical and editorial background to identifying and producing a variety of scientific communications projects.
-Eleanor has her Ph.D. in Entomology from North Carolina State University, where she studied the intricate and fascinating interactions between ant species.
-She has presented her award-winning research at conferences across the U.S. Eleanor fosters her passion for sharing others’ research with general audiences in a number of publications, including Our State Magazine
+Eleanor has her Ph.D. in entomology from North Carolina State University, where she studied the intricate and fascinating interactions between ant species.
+She has presented her award-winning research at conferences across the United States.
+Eleanor fosters her passion for sharing others’ research with general audiences in a number of publications, including Our State Magazine

 .
 The voice behind Buzz Hoot Roar, Eleanor oversees the overall editorial direction for the acclaimed sciart blog.
 She also delivers presentations for general audiences of all sizes on topics from sustainable pest management strategies to why honey bees dance.
 As co-founder and senior science editor of Verdant Word, Eleanor combines her understanding of the scientific process and her ability to communicate with general audiences to convey research to the public.

 // Managing Editor